History of SMR

 I heard from peers that after doing the next level up of PDTR they never used a bunch of the techniques learned in the level below.
 I couldn’t fathom spending that much money on something that lacked efficiency.
 I vowed if I ever developed my own therapy every moment of that course would be efficient learning.

-From my readings of PDTR I understood that it tests for many different dysfunctional receptors, such as stretch, heat, light touch, deep touch, point specific pain, broad pain, temperature and vibration.
-Experimentation lead me to be able to identify and correct these dysfunctions within my developing system, and my reading of Neural Therapy gave me access of an efficient way to check for hypertonic muscles (muscles that won’t inhibit when the nervous system tells them to).
+From my readings of PDTR, I understood that it tests for many different dysfunctional receptors, such as stretch, heat, light touch, deep touch, point specific pain, broad pain, temperature and vibration.
+Experimentation lead me to be able to identify and correct these dysfunctions within my developing system, and my reading of Neural Therapy (by Robert F. Kidd MD) gave me access to an efficient way to check for hypertonic muscles (muscles that won’t inhibit when the nervous system tells them to).
 Next, I started to search for and found an efficient method of identifying regions that were neurologically disorganized (switched).
 The yet to be named SMR was becoming extremely efficient!

 All the while I was building a list of what I considered the most critical dysfunctions to check for and correct on all clients.
 When I put it to paper, I realized I had a system that therapists could apply to all their clients.
 They could deviate from it, but it was an excellent starting point.
 Instead of making a list of all inhibited muscles when a client first arrived, there were several fundamental dysfunctions that I would check for and correct before honing in on specifics of the clients' primary complaint.
 This would dramatically reduce the list of dysfunctional muscles and often have the client significantly better after the first session.